robertmartin8/MolecularNotes/README.md

 ### GPT embeddings

+See [this blog post](https://reasonabledeviations.com/2023/02/05/gpt-for-second-brain/) for more information.

 `_scripts/gpt_search.py` implements a smart search.
 To get it working:

+1. Install the dependencies: `pip install openai tiktoken tenacity click tabulate`.
-1. Put in your OpenAI key at the top of the file.
+2. Put in your OpenAI key at the top of the file.
-2. Open terminal and create an alias.
+3. Open terminal and create an alias.
 My tool is called `nmr` but you can call it something else.

 ```
 alias nmr="cd $HOME/ObsidianVault && python _scripts/gpt_search.py"